ksheedlo/pandamonium/README.md

 Pull requests are welcome!
 Just do your best to follow the existing conventions and document any new features or behavior you add.

+We use [jshint](http://jshint.com/docs/) for linting and [Mocha](http://mochajs.org/) to run unit tests.
+You can check both in development by running `npm test`.
+If you make sure your code is lint free and add unit tests for any new features or bug fixes you submit, it'll help me merge your PR faster!

 ## License

 MIT